dbca-wa/wastd/docs/business_analysts.rst

 data QA and curation, data analysis).
 Legacy systems and their ties to the current implementation (WAStD) are discussed as well.

+Aims
+====

+* Develop systems for the compilation, management and long-term storage of datasets and their metadata related to sea turtles and their habitats

+  * interim (data: WAStD) and long term (metadata: CKAN) systems developed and operational
+  * long-term solution (BioSys) in development

+* Develop a stranding information database

+  * WA Strandings Database (WAStD) developed and operational for turtles, dugong, sea snakes, ready for other taxa if and when required

+* Improve current marine turtle database to ensure functionality across user groups for tagged turtles, beach surveys and other information

+  * WAMTRAM 2 ongoing bug fixes (Simon Woodman, Bob Prince)
+  * WAMTRAM 2 integration with WAStD for reporting ("tracks" workbook)
+  * data migration in development: accessing, understanding, extracting, transforming, loading the data

+* Develop project management systems (projects, scientific papers, reports, plans) that complement existing corporate systems

+  * project management system SDIS (v4)
+  * publication approval system (in prep)
+  * data-driven, reproducible reporting

 Overview
 ========
 ..
 Reference with :ref:`dm-roles`